cmhamel/automesh/book/examples/smoothing/README.md

 11 | 1.0 | 1.0 | 1.0 | | 31 | 32 | 33
 12 | 2.0 | 1.0 | 1.0 | | 34 | 35 | 36

 Table.
-The node neighbors.
+The *neighborhoods table*.
+A node, with its neighbors, is considered a single neighborhood.
+The table has twelve neighborhoods.

-node | neighbor node(s)
+node | node neighbors
 :---: | :---:
 1  | 2, 4, 7
 2  | 1, 3, 5, 8